Oliver Messel: Messel and the Caribbean

 Oliver Messel came from a wealthy, well-connected family, and when his nephew, Antony Armstrong-Jones (Lord Snowdon), married Princess Margaret, a lifelong relationship with the British royal family began.
 Messel was later to design Les Jolies Eaux, Princess Margaret's home on Mustique Island in The Grenadines (a 45 min flight west of Barbados), and "Point Lookout" an extraordinary stone beach house on the northern tip of Mustique.
 In 1966, Messel, exhausted by a demanding theatre season and recurring arthritis, retreated to Barbados and the lush beauty of the eastern Caribbean.
 He was 62 and at the peak of a career in which he had dazzled three decades of theatre-goers with his fantastic, romantic and inspired stage sets and costumes.
-The warmth, colour and vibrancy of the tropics seemed to liberate new sources of energy and imagination, leading him to what would eventually become a whole new career in designing, building and transforming homes.
+The warmth, colour and vibrancy of the tropics seemed to liberate new sources of energy and imagination, leading him to what eventually became a whole new career in designing, building and transforming homes.
 Not content to rest there, he also designed many furnishings for these homes, particularly for outdoor use.

 Messel bought an existing house called Maddox, a simple bay house perched above a small beach on the St. James coast.
 With the help of his companion Vagn Riis-Hansen, with whom he had a 30-year relationship, and a Barbadian staff, Messel transformed it using the trademarks of his theatrical design: slender Greek columns, flattened arches, white-on-white interiors splashed with bright spots of colour, elaborate plaster mouldings – an easy mix of baroque and classical.
 It was his use of the materials and traditions of island architecture that was truly innovative.
 Wealthy friends commissioned Messel to design houses for them, both on Barbados and Mustique, and thus began what architect Barbara Hill described as "his work … of converting quite ordinary houses into wonderlands".
 As well as his own home, Maddox, he re-designed and supervised the renovations of Leamington House and Pavilion (for the Heinz family), Crystal Springs, Cockade House, Alan Bay and Fustic House.
 He designed and built Mango Bay from scratch and was commissioned by the Barbados government to restore the old British officers Garrison headquarters in Queens Park, creating an elegant adaptation of it to a theatre and art gallery.

 He would probably have gone on to do more on Barbados, but was lured away by his friend Colin Tennant and his private island home, Mustique.
 Glenconner commissioned Messel to design all the houses built on the island.
 Between 1960 and 1978 Messel created some 30 house plans, of which over 18 have so far been built.
 Barbados remained his first island love and his home, and he died there in 1978, at the age of 74.

 One lasting legacy is that his preferred light sage green shade of paint, now known as "Messel Green' by paint companies in the Caribbean, has been immortalised as many property owners choose this colour for its quintessential Caribbean-ness.